 Wall-jet: When a Droplet Splashes on a Surface

-The Wall-jet model is a great choice when you are simulating liquid spray hitting hot surfaces where a stable liquid film is not expected to form.
-A classic example is fuel spray inside a hot engine cylinder.
-The fuel droplets hit the hot piston or cylinder walls and create a Wall-jet.
+The Wall-jet model is heavily used for liquid spray hitting hot surfaces, such as fuel spray inside a hot engine cylinder.
+The fuel droplets hit the hot piston walls and create a wall-jet.
+The behavior depends on physical factors like impact speed and impact angle.

 Wall-film: When Particles Form a Liquid Layer